The hacks of several online services have brought this issue to light once again.

 My recommendation remains:

 - Use long, strong passwords.
-12 characters minimum, randomly generated (there are several tools available, including one in LastPass).
-Alternately, and if allowed, use a pass phrase at least 4 words long, ideally with spaces.
+Twelve characters minimally, ideally more, and randomly generated (there are several random-generator tools available, including one in LastPass).
+Alternately, and if allowed, use a passphrase at least four words long, ideally with spaces.

-- Use a different password for every log-in account you have.
-Every one.
+- Use a different password for every login account you have.
+Every single one.

 - Use a password manager like LastPass to keep track of them all for you.

-- Consider enabling two-factor authentication on LastPass for additional security of that very important basket of information.
+- Enable two-factor authentication on LastPass for additional security of that very important basket of information.